Master of Legal Studies Program Structure

 Connection: February-June - Optional online and in-person networking events, mixers, & Admit Day (optional: 1-2 hours / week)

-Online Orientation: July - Online Orientation sessions once a week (2 hours / week)
+Online Orientation: July - Mandatory online in the evenings orientation sessions once a week (2 hours / week)

 Spring Semester: